 There are also severe cases of this eye disease in which the person will experience retinal pigmentation, as well as chorioretinal atrophy of the retina, in both the central and peripheral areas.

 What About a Detached Retina?

-The detached retina is more common than you think, and it can lead to legal blindness when not taken care of.
-Often it won’t lead to complete vision loss.
+The detached retina is more common than you think, and it can lead to blindness when not taken care of.
+Often it won't lead to complete vision loss, but it can.